History of Watford Gap services

 Upon its initial opening in November 1959, operators Blue Boar used the name Watford Village Services.
 The ministry later decided Watford Gap would be the least confusing name to be used.
 Customers still arrive at Watford Gap services looking for the town near London, but it's not clear whether that's because the name is confusing or people's navigation is poor.

-The site of the services, next to the railway, is on an old farm.
+The site of the service areas, next to the railway and the canal, is on an old farm.

 See also: The Original Five